Conceptualising the Gauteng City-Region

-The project takes the core intellectual work of the Gauteng City-Region Observatory (GCRO) as its starting point.
-Of course the city-region has no physical reality as such.
+The Gauteng City-Region has no physical reality as such.
 It is not an actual territorially-defined space with administrative boundaries or a designated budget.
-Rather it is a construct which can be subjectively conceptualised from the perspective of multiple actors and interests in the space.
-Currently it has been mobilized as a central organising principle for the planning and development strategies of the Gauteng Provincial Government (GPG).
-Our interests lie in critically unpacking the concept of the city-region and assembling ‘multiple footprints’ or conceptualisations of the city-region.
+Rather it is a construct which can be (and has been) subjectively conceptualised from the perspective of multiple actors and interests in the space.
+Currently the concept of a city-region has been mobilized as a central organising principle for the planning and development strategies of the Gauteng Provincial Government (GPG).
+However there are a competing range of interpretations about the extent and reach of the city-region which challenge the provincial government’s definition.